 Better if you pull it out directly over a garbage bag.
-Filter is under the bin and it’s easy to pull out.
+The filter is under the bin, and it’s easy to pull out.

-Here’s a quick overview on how to clean it…
+Here’s a quick overview of how to clean it.

 iRobot didn’t mention in their website or manual how long this will run but based on reviews expect around 30 minutes to a couple of hours max.

-iRobot gives a 1 year warranty on the robot and 6 months on the battery in all their robot vacuums.
+iRobot gives a 1-year warranty on the robot and six months on the battery in all their robot vacuums.

-Consumers say that the Aerovac system does a very good job on hard floors, especially areas that are hard to reach.
+Consumers say that the Aerovac system does an excellent job on hard floors, especially areas that are hard to reach.
 One good example would be areas under beds.
 The low profile design of this robot will work great to clean these parts.

-This system has two counter rotating brushes.
-One has bristles and does the agitating on carpet.
-The second brush has rubber squeegee like flaps.
+This system has two counter-rotating brushes.
+One has bristles and does the agitating on a carpet.
+The second brush has rubber squeegee-like flaps.
 Both these work together to pick up dirt.
 Check the illustration below.

-This were the counter rotating brush system shines – in agitating dirt on carpet.
+It is were the counter-rotating brush system shines – in agitating dirt on carpet.

 Some consumers raved about the “spot” cleaning feature that does a thorough job when you want to clean dirtier areas but don’t expect deep cleaning from this.

-A cleaning test to see how much sugar the Roomba 650 will be able to pick up on carpet.
+Here’s a cleaning test to see how much sugar the Roomba 650 will be able to clean on carpet.

-I’m not sure if this is low or medium pile carpet.
-Sorry couldn’t find one in English…
+I’m not sure if this is a low or medium pile carpet.
+Sorry, I couldn’t find one in English…

 Another benefit of the two brush system is it picks up quite a lot of pet hair.

-Consumers were happy with how the Roomba 650 helped them deal with pet hair especially during shedding season.
+Consumers were happy with how the Roomba 650 helped them deal with pet hair, especially during the shedding season.

 One even said that they’d buy another Roomba if it breaks after the warranty because it’s that useful.

-This is one of the bestselling robot vacuums in Amazon and of the close to 300 reviews, only around 12 people gave it negative review.
+It is one of the bestselling robot vacuums in Amazon, and of the close to 300 reviews, only around 12 people gave it a negative review.

 A majority of consumers loved how it cleaned their floors without them having to lift a heavy upright vacuum.

-Pet owners and parents were the happiest with this product because it helped extend time between major clean ups.
+Pet owners and parents were the happiest with this product because it helped extend the time between major cleanups.

-This product isn’t cheap and this is a luxury item but a necessity for those who can afford it.
+This product isn’t cheap, and this is a luxury item but a necessity for those who can afford it.
 It’s so useful that they’d buy another one even if it breaks.
-There are even folks who own more than one Roomba!
+There are also folks who own more than one Roomba!

 In one review, an Amazon customer compared this to the XV-11, the result?